-Our shareholders adopted an annual interval for "management say on pay" review.
-Accordingly, our shareholders last voted on the matter at our Annual Meeting in 2018 and approved, on an advisory basis, the compensation of our named executive officers.
-Our existing compensation policies and decisions are consonant with our compensation philosophy and objectives discussed below and align the interests of our named executive officers with the Company's short and long term goals.
+Our shareholders again expressed support for the Company's compensation approach last year with an approval rate of approximately 98% of votes cast on the matter at our Annual Meeting in 2019 and approved, on an advisory basis, the compensation of our named executive officers.
+Our shareholders previously adopted an annual interval for "management say on pay."
+Our existing compensation policies and decisions are consonant with our compensation philosophy and objectives discussed below and align the interests of our named executive officers with the Company's short- and long-term goals.